 Every girl loves a great pair of heels, but hates the blisters they bring with them.
 Save yourself some pain (and skin) by dabbing a little bit of petroleum jelly in problem areas of the shoe before slipping them on.
 If you don’t want to use store-bought petroleum.
 Make your own with this recipe.

 If you do happen to get a blister from those shoes, then just apply an antiseptic mouthwash to the effected area.
 It will clean the blistered part quickly and thoroughly.
-Or, you can make your own mouthwash.
+Or, you can make your.

 This may sound odd, but you can avoid using a room freshener and still make your house smell sweet by rubbing vanilla extract on light bulbs.
 The scent will slowly be released in the house from the heat of the light.